xrick94x/clipboard-recruiting-tht-sdet/docs/assignment.md

 # Introduction

-SDET or a Engineering Manager in Quality, we are pretty hands on when it comes to Quality.
+SDET or an Engineering Manager in Quality, we are pretty hands on when it comes to Quality.

 In the assignment, we are looking to see your design and coding skills to see how well you can take care of Quality;
 within the quality department.